iconix/iconix.github.io/_posts/2018-06-15-scholar-week2.md

 I had trouble keeping track of the dimensions going in and coming out of my networks, and I don't have intuitive sense of when to reshape ([`view`](https://pytorch.org/docs/stable/tensors.html#torch.Tensor.view)) a tensor before further use (yet).

-So often, I reshaped tensors due to an explicit dim mismatch error - and when I would finally get things running again, I didn't know _why_ the reshape was necessary (if it runs, is it always valid input?).
+So often, I reshape tensors due to an explicit dim mismatch error - and when I finally get things running again, I don't know _why_ the reshape was necessary (if it runs, is it always valid input?).

 I don't have a solution to this yet.
 I might try making expected dimensions more explicit in my code.
 For intuition-building, Natasha suggested that I try using the [Python Debugger](https://docs.python.org/3/library/pdb.html) (`import pdb; pdb.set_trace()`) to check the shape of tensors.